-Millions of people are not happy with the way they look.
-In fact, the National Eating Disorder Information Centre estimates that up to 40% of nine year-old girls have dieted to lose weight-even when they were at a normal weight.
-We're constantly told that thinner is better and that we should look a certain way.
-Some people go to extremes to lose weight because they feel like they're not thin enough.
-And unfortunately, this can lead to an eating disorder.
-During adolescence, attitude toward personal appearance plays an important role in self-esteem.
-Many adolescents become preoccupied with their body weight and attempt to achieve the ideal physique because of social and cultural norms, reinforced by media messages emphasizing a thin and physically fit body.
-This preoccupation influences their dieting and eating behaviors (Rus-Makaovec & Tomori, 2000).The purpose of this study was to find out the effects of Eating Attitudes, Mood states and Competitive Behavior among sports women.
+Millions of men and women are not happy with the way they look.
+The National Eating Disorder Information Center estimates that 40% of nine year-old girls have dieted due to lose weight even when they were at a normal weight.
+We are generally asked that thinner is better and that we should look a certain way.
+So many people work extremely hard to lose weight because they feel like that they are not thin.
+And unfortunately, this can lead them to an eating disorder.
+During adolescence, attitude toward physical appearance plays an important role in self-esteem.
+Many teenagers become preoccupied with their body weight and attempt to achieve the ideal physique because of social and cultural norms, reinforced by media messages emphasizing a thin and physically fit body.
+This preoccupation influences their dieting and eating habits Rus-Makaovec & Tomori, (2000).
+The purpose of this study was to find out the effects of Eating Attitudes, Mood states and Competitive Behaviour among sports women.
 This study deals with the analysis of data, findings and discussion of findings.
-To achieve the objectives of the study, the scholar will adopt the entire process of the research work, the sample and its selection, proper tools and adequate statistical techniques for organizing, analyzing of the data.
-A Standardized questionnaire arranged for taking information regarding the Effects of Eating Attitudes, Mood states and Competitive Behaviour among sports women.
 The data that was collected through various 300 subjects (150 + 150 females) were selected randomly belonging to the age of 18 to 22 years from different colleges of Haryana State University.
 Score of different tests were collected, tabulated and statistical analysis was done to find out the results.